Skip to main content

 • Volunteer to protect endangered sea turtle species in their natural habitat as well as to promote public awareness by further collaborating with local communities and national authorities

-• An opportunity to get up close to these beautiful creatures whilst helping to ensure the health and survival of the species
+• Opportunity to get up close to turtles s whilst helping to ensure the health and survival of the species

 • Work on the beautiful beaches of Nosy Komba and live the beach life to the fullest!